-Hazard Identification and Risk Assessment (HIRA) is a process used by organizations to assess which hazards pose the greatest risk in terms of how likely they are to occur and how great their potential impact may be.
-A well-executed HIRA will identify risk exposures and recommend treatment measures to eliminate the risk or reduce the level of risk to an acceptable level.
+Hazard Identification and Risk Assessment (HIRA) is a process used by organizations to assess which hazards pose the greatest risk in terms of how likely they are to occur, and how great their potential impact may be.
+A well-executed HIRA will identify risk exposures and recommend treatment measures to eliminate or reduce the risk.

 Effective decision-making and targeted investment to prevent or mitigate the impacts of hazards should be driven by a comprehensive HIRA process.
 For the process to work, stakeholders need to have a clear understanding of potential hazards and the respective roles, responsibilities, and authorities involved in treating and managing the associated risks.
-Many hazards and risks are shared between one or more stakeholders.
+Many risks are shared between one or more stakeholders.
 A comprehensive approach ensures that risk management efforts are well-coordinated, optimizing resources to achieve desired results.

 HIRA processes are cyclical, iterative, and focused on continuous improvement.
-HIRA processes also need to be adaptive to changing variables, including evolving conditions around the hazard or risk, capacities to manage the risk, and decisions on risk tolerance.
+HIRA processes also need to be adaptive to changing variables, including evolving conditions around the hazard, capacities to manage the risk, and decisions on risk tolerance.
 A strongly supported and properly resourced HIRA process will aid stakeholders in the early identification of emerging hazards and risks; this can enable early preventative measures, generally at a much lower cost when compared to reacting to established hazards and risks.